BramMeir/FantasyProLeague/README.md

 # How to use
 ## Main team
-By running the JavaScript files in the `help` folder, you can obtain the necessary data (statistics from the players, current ranking and following matchdays).
-This data will be stored in JSON format in the `data` folder.
-The main `build_team.py` file will then use this data to compute the best team.
+By running the `npm run dev:scraper` command inside the `fantasyproleague` directory, you can obtain the necessary data (statistics from the players, current ranking and following matchdays).
+This data will be stored in JSON format in the `data` folder inside the backend.
+Running the docker container for the frontend and backend will allow you to access the web interface.

-## Transfers
-The `best_transfer.py` file will compute the best transfer(s) to make in order to improve the team, based on the performance of players and the next matchdays of their teams.

 # Future work
 - Improve on transfer optimization.